AnasDrid/DataCamp-Case-Study-Introduction-to-Java/ReadMe.md

 - CourseOutline.md: The course outline.
 - SampleExercise.md: A sample exercise.
-- TakeHomeAnswers.md: Answers to question in the case study.
+- TakeHomeAnswers.md: Responses to inquiries within the provided case study.